 I love Dan Dan noodles, but the traditional noodle dish is anything but vegan or healthy.
-So, my Dan dan noodle recipe is nothing like the traditional dish.
-Originated from Chinese Sichuan cuisine, Dan dan noodles consist of a spicy sauce usually containing preserved vegetables, chili oil, Sichuan pepper, minced pork, and scallions served over noodles.
+So, my Dan dan noodle recipe is nothing like the classic dish.
+Originated from Chinese Sichuan cuisine, Dan dan noodles consist of a spicy sauce usually containing preserved vegetables, chili oil, Sichuan pepper, minced pork, and scallions.

-Obviously, vegan Dan Dan noodles taste fabulous without any of the oil or animal products.
+Vegan Dan Dan noodles taste fabulous without any oil or animal products.

-Although I've never eaten the traditional version of Dan dan noodles, I love spicy noodles.
+Although I've never eaten the traditional Dan dan noodles, I love spicy noodles.
 Even if ordered vegan, without pork, this classic Chinese dish is very oily, which isn't my thing.

-The first time I ate this spicy noodle dish was with my daughter, who loves food on FIRE!
+I first ate this spicy noodle dish with my daughter, who loves food on FIRE!
 Unfortunately, I took her advice and ordered "Chef Hot."
-Needless to say, I drank a lot of water and regretted my decision.
+I drank a lot of water and regretted my decision.

 Despite the easy cooking instructions and very little cook time, the spicy sauce takes more time to prepare than the dish itself.

 Since I like spicy food, and noodles are my favorite, this dish is one of my favorite quick go-to meals.
-Remember, if you sensitive to spicy foods, always start with a little spice.
+If you are sensitive to spicy foods, always start with a bit of spice.
 Then, add more spice to meet your individual preference.
 As a result, spice can't be removed once it's added.

 The ingredients in vegan Dan dan noodles